exquo/signal-libs-build/README.md

 This repo is a CI/CD workflow that uses GitHub Actions to automatically compile Signal's rust libraries [zkgroup](https://github.com/signalapp/zkgroup/) and [libsignal-client](https://github.com/signalapp/libsignal-client/).
 These libraries are required by the [libsignal-service-java (fork)](https://github.com/Turasa/libsignal-service-java/), which is in turn a dependency of [signal-cli](https://github.com/AsamK/signal-cli/).

 Using signal-cli currently requires compiling them individually for a specific operating system and a processor architecture.
-This repo aims to simplify the installation by providing the pre-compiled binaries for most of the popular platforms (see [releases](../../releases) and [available platforms](#available-platforms) below).
+This repo aims to simplify the installation by providing the pre-compiled binaries for most of the popular platforms (see [available platforms](#available-platforms) below).
 For x86_64 Linux, MacOS and Windows it also packages the compiled files into signal-cli, allowing to download and run it without manually swapping the library files.

 ### How to use it

 ##### x86_64 processors
 For Linux, MacOS and Windows on x86_64 processors, the binaries are packaged into signal-cli.
-Simply download a [release](../../releases) for your platform and run it as usual.
+Simply download a `signal-cli_v…` [release](../../releases) for your platform and run it as usual.
 For instance, for signal-cli v0.8.4.1 on Windows, you only need the file `signal-cli-v0.8.4.1-x86_64-Windows.tar.gz`.

 ##### Other architectures
 For other architectures you will need to incorporate the compiled library files into signal-cli according to the [instructions on its wiki](https://github.com/AsamK/signal-cli/wiki/Provide-native-lib-for-libsignal).
 For Linux, this amounts to swapping the `.so` files inside the `.jar` archives.